Wondering if the Yamaha TTR 230 is the right dirt bike for you? Whether you’re a beginner or just getting back into riding, you’re in the right place!

 You’re not going to get the latest in technology when it comes to the suspension on a TTR230.
 What you will get is a plush and comfortable ride for trail riding and riding around the yard at slow to moderate speeds.

-No adjustability externally on these forks, but there are some things you can do to tune it.
+There’s no adjustability externally on these forks, but there are some things you can do to tune them.
+Do you just want them stiffer to hold more weight, or do you need better damping performance?

-Heavier springs or fork oil weight is fairly simple to do and will allow you to ride a little more aggressively, or if you simply weigh over 150 lbs.
+Heavier springs or fork oil weight are some of your cheapest upgrades available.
+They’re fairly simple to do on the TTR 230 forks and will allow you to ride a little more aggressively, or if you simply weigh over 150 lbs.

-Same with the rear shock, but it’s harder to tune it internally.
-All you get is the externally pre-load, which you should do for proper balance and handling.
+Same story with the rear shock, but it’s harder to tune it internally.
+All you get is the externally pre-load, which you need to do for proper balance and handling.

 TTR 230 jumping – is it possible & safe?